Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 Can Calvinists credibly refute those who can demonstrate that their “doctrines of grace” fail the tests of coherence, consistency and non-contradiction?
-For instance, if the Calvinist claims that their “doctrines of grace” are the very gospel itself, then why is there no clear, outright presentation of the Calvinist doctrines in books Calvinists write on the gospel?
+I have given evidence that they cannot.
+Also, if the Calvinist claims that their “doctrines of grace” are the very gospel itself, then why is there no clear, outright presentation of the Calvinist soteriological doctrines in books Calvinists write on the gospel?

 For instance Calvinist Josh Moody has written a book titled No Other Gospel: 31 Reasons from Galatians Why Justification by Faith Alone Is the Only Gospel.
 Does this book expound the Calvinist soteriological doctrines that Calvinists claim are the gospel?
-Furthermore, we should ask whether Moody makes numerous statements that are inconsistent with his own Calvinist soteriology.
+Moreover, we should examine what Moody says in his book to see if he makes statements that are inconsistent with his own Calvinist soteriology.
 He writes,

 “Christ has come, he has died, he has risen again, and he offers his perfect life and death in our place that we might be justified before God solely through faith in him.”

 “…if you want to be pleasing to God, you need to put your faith in Christ and become in Christ…”

 “This God-pleasing gospel (the only gospel) is the hope of all people.”

 “…we can stand justified before the holy God, if we put our faith into him.”